Case Study

-$20 Million Greenhouse System Financing
+$20 Million Greenhouse System Financing in Nevada and California

 Investor Profile